taolson/Admiran/doc/Language.md

 ## Lazy (Call by Need) and Strict Evaluation

-Miranda2 has Lazy (Call by Need) evaluation by default.
-Instead of evaluating function arguments before calling a function, Miranda2 delays their evaluation by turning them into *thunks*: closures of an expression to evaluate bundled along with their environment in which the evaluation is to be performed.
+Admiran has Lazy (Call by Need) evaluation by default.
+Instead of evaluating function arguments before calling a function, Admiran delays their evaluation by turning them into *thunks*: closures of an expression to evaluate bundled along with their environment in which the evaluation is to be performed.
 Thunks are evaluated on demand, when they are required by the program to determine control flow or as part of an effect action, such as I/O. When a thunk is evaluated, it is *updated* with its value, which